 butter, syrup, applesauce, almond-butter, or jam

-3. Cut into small pieces and purée in the food processor.
+3. Cut into small pieces and purée in the food processor or finely grate beets adding a chunkier texture to the pancakes.